rahulgupta2018/ai-code-review-multi-agent/docs/google_agdk_spec_design_doc.md

-# Agentic Code Review on Google AGDK – Specification & Design Document
+# Agentic Code Review on Google GADK – Specification & Design Document

 ---

 ## 1. Executive Summary

-The goal of this project is to implement a multi-agent code review platform leveraging the Google Agent Development Kit (AGDK).
+The goal of this project is to implement a multi-agent code review platform leveraging the Google Agent Development Kit (GADK).

 **Key Outcomes:**
-- End-to-end multi-agent code review using AGDK runtime.
+- End-to-end multi-agent code review using GADK runtime.
 - Feature-flag based incremental rollout to minimize disruption.
-- Improved observability and developer debugging using AGDK’s portal.
+- Improved observability and developer debugging using GADK’s portal.
 - Support for Ollama, OpenAI, and Gemini as pluggable LLM providers.

 ---